Jack4125/Jack4125/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my own online businesses
+- 🌱 I’m currently learning React Native, Wordpress, and 3D animation (for fun 😄)
+- 💬 Ask me about anything ✨
+- 📫 How to reach me:

 <!--
 **Jack4125/Jack4125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.